avi8230/WS_public/README.md

    - Takes a word as input and generates a sentence mentioning the word using artificial intelligence.
    - Connected to OpenAI's ChatGPT server.

+## Responsive Design
+The website is built with a responsive design, ensuring an optimal user experience across various devices and screen sizes.
+The layout and content dynamically adjust to provide a seamless and visually appealing interface on desktops, tablets, and smartphones.
+This enhances accessibility and usability for users accessing WordStorage.com from different devices.

 ## Code Availability
 The publicly available code is partial and intended solely for demonstration purposes.